Health informatics salaries can vary significantly—from under $20 per hour to more than six figures annually, plus benefits.

 What's the average salary for health informatics careers?

-According to PayScale, the average salary for a health informatics specialist—a career that's fairly representative of the field—is slightly over $68,000 per year.
-But, this only tells part of the story.
+According to ZipRecruiter, the average salary for a health informatics professional is slightly over $80,000 per year.
+But that only tells part of the story.

 What's the highest/lowest average salary for health informatics professionals?

 Salaries for top health informatics jobs comfortably reach the six-figure range.
-Per PayScale numbers, the top ten percent of health IT project managers earn nearly $140,000 per year.
-According to Salary.com, the highest health informatics director salaries are over $200,000 annually.
+PayScale reports that the top ten percent of health IT project managers earn at least $100,000 per year.
+According to Salary.com, the highest health informatics director salaries exceed $185,000.
+Add in bonus and incentive pay and you clear $200,000 by a comfortable margin.

 The best salaries usually come with executive-level positions.
-In 2019, the average New York hospital CEO earned over a million dollars per year, plus additional compensations.
-This job may require multiple graduate degrees, such as an MBA in healthcare or a doctoral program.
-These numbers go to show how profitable healthcare can be—for those in the right positions.
+In 2019, the average New York hospital CEO earned over a million dollars per year.
+This job may require multiple graduate degrees, such as an MBA in healthcare or a doctorate.

 What to expect in a health informatics starting salary

-A bachelor's degree is the typical requirement for an entry-level informatics job.
+Entry-level informatics jobs typically require a bachelor’s degree at minimum.
 Your chosen major can have a large impact on your starting salary.
 According to a 2019 human resources survey, new health and science graduates earned around $52,000—among the highest in the class.

 Business and computer science students also qualify for informatics jobs.
 Those with a business degree earned roughly the same as health and science graduates in 2019, but computer science students earned even more: $71,411.
 Predictably, those without a degree earned much less.